domectrl/ha-slow_pwm/README.md

 ## Installation

+You can install this integration manually or via [HACS][hacs].

+For manual installation:

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `slow_pwm`.
 1. Download _all_ the files from the `custom_components/slow_pwm/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant

+After installation:
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Slow PWM"
+* In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Slow PWM"

 ## Configuration is done in the UI